 Admittedly, my school grades weren’t the best at the time.
 (They weren’t terrible, either.)
 The game and related fiction did hold more interest for me than schoolwork, for sure.
 But the taking of my D&D stuff heaped insult upon injury in my young mind.
 Not only did I know my mother acted out of ignorance and fear, abetted by my father, but she also took objects I had saved and paid for myself.
 As a child, I had the positive experience of saving and acquiring based on that work erased in what I saw as an instance of benighted theft.
 Any illusions I had about the general trustworthiness of authority figures was replaced by wariness.
 I then understood trust is something earned, and that one needs to question how things appear.
 Truth is there, but it often has to be discovered.

 Although that process might have been painful, even in that instance of helping shape the path of my life, I think D&D had a positive overall impact.
 After the loss of my D&D books, I moved on to other roleplaying games.
 Star Frontiers, Gamma World, Powers & Perils (which you can get online now), The Palladium Role-Playing Game.
 My parents even bought me some of this stuff, such as Star Frontiers and related miniatures.
 For them, the D&D name was the center of the problem, and these other games were just games.
-We even played a little Traveller with my Sunday-school teacher.
+We even played a little Traveller with my Sunday-school teacher about the same time U2’s album War was hitting the charts.
 And, funny enough, The Palladium Role-Playing Game had more overt occultish (not really occult but very much seeming occult) elements.
 (The book roundly condemns the practice of the occult, however, whatever that means or is worth.)
 No real matter.

 The point is that the loss caused me to diversify.
 It planted a seed of exploration that led me to spend much of my earned money on new RPGs, along with comics and the like.
 I played TSR games to be sure, from Boot Hill to Indiana Jones and, one of my all-time favorites, Marvel Super Heroes.
 But I also read or played many other games such as Runequest, Skyrealms of Jorune, Call of Cthulhu, Heroes Unlimited and Teenage Mutant Ninja Turtles, TORG, and Rolemaster.
 I got into GURPS big time, because I found the combat to be less abstract and the characters so (too?) detailed.
 A little after I graduated from high school in 1989, Shadowrun had become a game of choice, and World of Darkness games entered the scene soon after.